Jayrome974/snapvocab/README.md

 1. Delete the word with the given ID in the library

 #### Add an email in the mailing list
-* Input : an email
+* Input : an email + a CSRF token
 * Output : N/A
 * Primary Course :
-1. Validate the email
+1. Validate the email and the CSRF token
 2. Create Email in the mailing list

 ### REST API Design